 Investment Return:

-One of the most essential functions of a Chief Financial Officer is to assist the organization in achieving its financial objectives.
+One of the most essential functions of a Chief Financial Officer is to assist the organisation in achieving its financial objectives.
 A corporation can get the maximum risk-adjusted return on equity and return on investment with the help of a CFO.
-A Chief Financial Officer must be able to recognize the firm’s core elements and how to convert those critical elements into financial variables.
+A Chief Financial Officer must be able to recognise the firm’s core elements and how to convert those critical elements into financial variables.
 This is when the CFO’s financial planning and evaluation team steps in to assist him.

 Ability to predict accurately: